-Chase Ace 2 is re-released as a purely digital release including a new course and an animated intro not originally included on the CD-ROM release.
+In 2007 Chase Ace 2 was re-released as Chase Ace Deluxe - a purely digital release including a new mission pack, various minor patches and an animated intro not originally included on the CD-ROM release.

-Space Time Foam works on realising the dream of an updated 3d version of Chase Ace.
-It reaches an early prototype/demo stage, and is eventually dropped, as it proves impossible to secure funding for the project.
+Space Time Foam worked on realising the old dream of an updated 3d version of Chase Ace.

-The trailer above was only publicly shared product of the project…
+The trailer shown here plus some concept art, were the only publicly shared outcomes of the project.

 A number of people worked on and off on the publisher demo over the years.
 Here is a non-exhaustive list, drawn from memory:

 Tobias Thorsen, Peter Holm, Mads Ahm, Rasmus Færch, Carsten Brandt, Rasmus Hartvig Boye, Brian Meidell, Sebastian Aparicio Mogensen, Emil Landgreen and most likely more lovely people...

 Also, hat tip for Maarten De Koning and DDM for meetings.